tyrantdavis/PCA-Project/README.md

 TBD...

 1. How many features does the PCA recommend as optimal?
+    - **Number of Principal Components Features: 2**

 2. When comparing the two SVG models, one utilizing PCA features and the other based on the original data features, which of the two demonstrates a greater accuracy score?

+   - **The score for the model with 2 PCA features: 74% performed the best**
+   - The score for the model with 2 original features: 71%